sannisjoholm/FaceRecognition/README.md

 - **Output Folder**: Currently empty and not in use yet.
 This folder is intended to store the results of the face recognition process.

 ## Current Status
-The project does have the first face recognition script to test face recognition.
+The project currently includes a basic face recognition script for testing purposes.

-**!** The venv folder is not updated in GitHub anymore for the growth of libraries (see dependencies).

-See the faceRecognition.py to see the comments.
-That includes:
-### Basics:
+### Features:
+1. **Basics**:
-- face verification
+   - Face verification
-- face finding
+   - Face detection
-- vectors
+   - Generating face vectors
-- facial attribute analysis
+   - Facial attribute analysis

-### Self-built analysis
+2. **Self-built Analysis**:
-- face detection analysis
+   - Face detection analysis
-     - listing to ease the reading of the scores
+     - Score listing for easier readability

+### Note
+The `venv` folder is no longer updated in the repository to reduce its size.
+Dependencies must be installed separately (see below).

 ## Next Steps
 1. **Add a Face Recognition Script**: